alevchuk/bcvss/README.md

 Documentation and discussion
 -----------------------------

-Please refer to the github Wiki
+Please refer to the bcvss Wiki in github

 Related projects
 ----------------